 Here are all the possible symptoms of chocolate poisoning that theobromine can cause:

-First recorded death from chocolate poisoning was recorded in 17th century Mexico.
+The first recorded death from chocolate poisoning was recorded in 17th-century Mexico.

-Note : All figures are approximate, this article does not provide medical advice, diagnosis or treatment.
+Note : All figures are approximate; this article does not provide medical advice, diagnosis, or treatment.